AniruddhaChidar/All-With-Sockets/README.md

 3. A tool which send images over network

 For efficiency, both the chat messages and images will be compressed before sending.

+To run the game run server.py and then run two instances of game.py.